 The criminal penalties and collateral consequences of a white-collar crime conviction could change your life forever.
 If you hope to avoid the impact of a guilty verdict, make sure you have a dedicated Albuquerque white-collar crime lawyer advocating for you.

-Our team at Harrison, Hart & Davis, LLC has extensive experience in challenging white-collar crime allegations across Albuquerque and the state of New Mexico.
+Our team at Harrison & Hart, LLC has extensive experience in challenging white-collar crime allegations across Albuquerque and the state of New Mexico.
 Claim your confidential case evaluation when you call our office or complete our secured contact form.